top of page

 Studying Abroad in Spain and How it Changed My Perspective as a Young Marketer

-A year ago, I had the opportunity to travel abroad through my university.
 When I was in high school, I had watched my older sister travel abroad during her Junior year to Florence, Italy.
 As a typical younger sister I wanted to do everything my older sister did, but I understood how the experience changed her in such a deep way.
 Growing up, I have always been surrounded by Spanish in all levels of my education.
 I "learned" the culture of different parts of Spanish speaking countries through reading textbooks and watching videos in my classes.
 Yet while learning about different cultures in school, I have always been used to being around people that were in a lot of ways, similar to me.
 I felt a desire to be in an environment that was surrounded by people with different backgrounds and stories than me.
+When I saw the opportunity to go to Madrid, Spain for a semester, I had to take this incredible opportunity through my university.

 Comments